New advances in universal approximation with neural networks of minimal width: Notation and main results

-\begin{justify} Autoencoders are a special type of FNN that use an encoder function to transform a high-dimensional input vector into a lower-dimensional feature vector.
-A decoder function is then used to transform the feature back to a high-dimensional representation in the input space that should be close to the value of a fixed function applied to the original input vector.
-Since encoders and decoders are usually given by FNNs, it makes sense to formally define autoencoders as FNNs, in the case \(d=d_x=d_y>1\), with an interior width less than \(d\). \end{justify}
+Autoencoders are a special type of FNN that use an encoder to transform a high-dimensional input into a lower-dimensional feature representation.
+A decoder then maps this feature back to a high-dimensional output that should approximate a target function applied to the original input.
+Since encoders and decoders are typically FNNs, we formally define autoencoders as FNNs with \(d = d_x = d_y > 1\) and minimal interior dimension less than \(d\).